alexharri/website/posts/icelandic-developer-survey-2024.md

 ### Programming language usage by industry

-Respondents could pick multiple languages, but they could only pick one industry.
+Respondents could pick multiple languages, but they could only pick a single industry.
 The following chart shows, for each language, which industry the respondent using the language works in.

 <BarChart data="industry-by-language" horizontal stacked minResponses={5} minWidth={570} />